Education in Africa: Primary and Secondary Schools

 Supporting education in Rwanda

-For many years, the Karisoke™ Research Center, with help from Partners In Conservation at the Columbus Zoo (PIC) and other supporters, has supported education for children of its staff, as well as other children who attend the schools near Volcanoes National Park, by donating books and school supplies to primary schools and paying for secondary school students’ fees and uniforms.
+For many years, the Karisoke™ Research Center, with help from Partners In Conservation at the Columbus Zoo (PIC) and other supporters, has supported education for children of its staff, as well as other children who attend the schools near Volcanoes National Park, by donating books, school supplies, desks and other equipment to primary schools and paying for secondary school students’ fees and uniforms.
 The Fossey Fund purchases bicycles for teachers at the Bisate school (in the town nearest the park) and has provided language training for both teachers and pupils.
 With support from the East African Children's Education Fund (EACEF) we also provided a new, modern six-classroom building to replace one with mud walls that had crumbled.

 In addition to providing school fees, supplies and infrastructure, Karisoke staff regularly conduct conservation education programs in primary and secondary schools located around Volcanoes National Park.
 Programs include puppet shows, presentations on the environment and conservation, inter-school competitions, and a special science day.

-In 2009, Joseph Karama, Karisoke's conservation education manager, began delivering a new animal science and conservation module, developed by Disney's Animal Kingdom and supported by PIC, to primary schools around Volcanoes National Park.
+In 2009, Karisoke's conservation education program began delivering a new animal science and conservation module, developed by Disney's Animal Kingdom, to primary schools around Volcanoes National Park.
 The program introduces the children in grades 3 and 5 to the diversity of the animals in the neighboring forest, their ecology (with emphasis on the mountain gorilla) and threats to their habitat and existence, as well as shared actions that even children can take part in to help protect the animals.
-About 750 children in three schools participated in 2009, 1,364 children in four schools participated in 2010, and in 2011 two more schools were added to the program, with 1,698 children participating.
-Twenty children from each of four schools were taken on a day's nature walk in the park in 2011 and children from six schools wil visit the park in 2012.
+The program has grown to serve six schools with more than 1,500 children participating.
+Twenty top students from each of the schools are taken on a day's nature walk in the park each year.

-In addition to the Disney curriculum, Karama initiated Youth Action for the Environment, a program that re-established conservation clubs at six schools near the park and engaged the students in projects geared to the needs of their communities.
+In addition to the Disney curriculum, Karisoke staff re-established conservation clubs at six schools near the park and engaged the students in projects geared to the needs of their communities.
 A leadership workshop trained one teacher and one student from each school who recruited club members and led them in designing their projects.
-The clubs discussed the problems faced by their communities and schools and the actions needed to solve them, then carried out activities that included solid waste management and composting; growing fruits and vegetables; tree planting; and developing a tree nursery.
-The completed projects were showcased for the public and received awards.
-An advanced leadership workshop helped the leaders develop more ideas for the coming year.
-Karama hopes to inspire students in other schools to begin similar clubs.
+The clubs discuss the problems faced by their communities and schools and the actions needed to solve them, then carry out activities such as solid waste management and composting; growing fruits and vegetables; tree planting; and developing a tree nursery.
+The completed projects are showcased for the public and receive awards.
+An advanced leadership workshop helps the leaders develop more ideas for the coming year.

-In 2011, Karama gave a three-day training workshop to one student and one science teacher from the six secondary schools we work with.
-They learned about field techniques and the scientific process; how to choose a research question and develop a hypothesis; and how to collect and analyze data and present findings.
+In 2011, one student and one science teacher from each of six secondary schools received a three-day training course in field techniques and the scientific process; how to choose a research question and develop a hypothesis; and how to collect and analyze data and present findings.
 The pair from each school then led other student members of their school's nature club in a pilot study titled “Monitoring the Seasonal Patterns of Migratory Bird Species in the Areas around the Volcanoes National Park."